-Note: In After Effects or Premiere Pro, after you use File > Browse In Bridge to start Adobe Bridge, double-clicking a file will open or import the file into that Creative Suite 5 component, not into the native application.
+Note: In After Effects or Premiere Pro, after you use File > Browse In Bridge to start Adobe Bridge, double-clicking a file will open or import the file into that Creative Cloud app, not into the native application.
 For example, if you choose File > Browse In Bridge in Adobe Premiere Pro and then double-click a Photoshop file, the file is added to the Premiere Pro Project panel, not opened in Photoshop.

 Click the Adobe Bridge button in the application bar.

 Return to the last open Adobe product from Adobe Bridge

 - (Windows) Choose Adobe Bridge from the Start > Programs menu.